Dynamic Field Widget Overview

 - Add paragraph tabs (wpautop).
 If you have chosen the Textarea meta field in the Meta Field select, this callback will add paragraphs to the text;

-- Trim string by chart.
+- Trim string by charts or words.
 This option appears in the list after you enable the Trim string callback toggle in the JetEngine > JetEngine Dashboard > Modules > External Modules tab.
 It displays the pieces of text from meta fields, options, etc., trimmed by the chosen String length value.

 Display the Posts meta field values